CubeAPM

 Conclusion

-Splunk Observability Cloud offers strong real-time analytics, but teams often struggle with its high costs, complex packaging, and steep learning curve.
-For many organizations, these challenges lead to unpredictable bills and slower adoption.
+Splunk Observability Cloud offers strong full-stack observability and real-time analytics, but teams often struggle with its high costs, complex setup, steep learning curve, and SaaS-only deployment.